ruccii/Car-Price-Prediction--Advanced-Machine-Learning/README.md

 │   └── Car price prediction report.pdf
 └── README.md

-The goal is to build a robust, data-driven solution that can assist buyers, sellers, and businesses in making informed pricing decisions.
+## The goal was to build a data-driven solution that can assist buyers, sellers, and businesses in making informed pricing decisions.